Remod-org/PowerWalk/README.md

 # PowerWalk
 Allow players to climb power poles and walk the lines

+Actually, we spawn ladders up the nearest pole and platforms (floor/triangle) to the next pole on either side of that pole.
+As the player moves, so does the construction/destruction of the ladders and platforms.

+By default, the platforms should not be visible to other players.

 ## Commands

   -- `/pwalk show` -- Show the location of all powerlines